stevexu01/banking-case-study-initial/README.md

 }
 ```

-* When one of the microservices does not respond in-time:
+* When one of the microservices does not respond:
 ```json
 {
   "accountSummary" : {